meronx/portfolio-performance/README.md

 # Portfolio Performance Docker Image

-This repository contains the Dockerfile and resources for building a Docker image for [Portfolio Performance](https://www.portfolio-performance.info/), a financial asset & investment tracking tool.
+This repository hosts the Dockerfile and accompanying resources necessary for constructing a Docker image tailored specifically for [Portfolio Performance](https://www.portfolio-performance.info/), a financial asset & investment tracking tool.

 ## Introduction

-This Docker image is based on the image [jlesage/baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) and provides an easy way to access Portfolio Performance on any system with a web browser.
-The image includes all necessary dependencies and configurations to run the application with a graphical interface.
+This Docker image, built upon the base of [jlesage/baseimage-gui](https://github.com/jlesage/docker-baseimage-gui), offers a seamless method for accessing Portfolio Performance on any system equipped with a web browser.
+With a comprehensive collection of essential dependencies and pre-configured settings, this image enables the smooth execution of the application, complete with a visually appealing graphical interface.

 ### Supported architectures

-Following architecutes are supported by the main app:
+Following architecutes are supported by the core app:

 | Architecture| Build arguments              |
 |-------------|------------------------------|